-Thematic Studies allows students to reach the literacy requirement over two years.
+English for Literacy allows students to reach the literacy requirement over two years.
 Each student can complete similar coursework while attempting assessments at their own level.
-In other words, a student completing assessments in a Year 13 Thematic Studies class may be awarded Level 3, Level 2 or Level 1 credits, depending on the standard of their work.
+In other words, a student completing assessments in a Year 13 English for Literacy class may be awarded Level 3, Level 2 or Level 1 credits, depending on the standard of their work.
 Students study texts of a similar theme in order to build both vocabulary and ideas related to this theme.